Mikonooooo/prefix-tuning/README.md

     ├── train.py # training loop
     └── train_small.py
 ```
+We deviate from the specified structure with the `src` folder instead of `code` and `evals` instead of `results`.
+Tables are produced by running the E2E evaluation script.

 ## Re-implementation Details
 We import pretrained GPT-2 models from HuggingFace and wrap them via PyTorch.
 We follow the same training procedure as [1] with 5 epochs, prefix length 5, batch size 10, learning rate 8e-5 (and 5e-5 for fine tuning), linear learning schedule, and beam search with length 5.
 We evalute GPT-2 Small and Medium on the E2E NLG dataset using the official metrics scripts, so we have BLEU, NIST, METEOR, ROUGE-L and CIDEr.
 See figure below and [1] for more details.